vandit98/deep-learning-algorithm/3_First_Order_Optimisers/README.md

 **Solution:**
 Experiment with different learning rates.
 Techniques like learning rate schedules, adaptive learning rates (e.g., Adam optimizer), or implementing early stopping can help find an appropriate learning rate.

-#### Highly Correlated Features:

-**Issue:**
-If features are highly correlated, the optimization landscape can be elongated, making it challenging for SGD to converge quickly.

-**Solution:**
-Perform feature scaling or consider using algorithms that are less sensitive to feature correlations, such as mini-batch gradient descent or batch normalization.

 #### Poorly Conditioned Cost Function: